facelessg00n/cctvTools/passwordRecovery/passwordDump.md

  __Incomplete example__

- Swann units all ow their config files to be exported to a USB.
-This file is a binary file which can be uplacked with binwalk.
+ Swann units allow their config files to be exported to a USB.
+This file is a binary file which can be upacked with binwalk.

  Strings can then be utilised to extract the username, email, and passwords from the unit along with any netowrk settings.